 The award-winning original Christmas Lights Train Ride has been brightening the Devon night skies since 2018!
 This 90-minute return trip from Paignton to Kingswear takes passengers through the South Devon countryside, along the English Riveria seafront and right by the edge of the River Dart, where you’ll be treated to the breath-taking reflection of the illuminated heritage train in the waters below.

 The train passes through the 450m Greenway tunnel before arriving in the enchanted forest, transformed with magical light displays whilst narration bring the scenes outside to life.
 At Kingswear, you’ll have the opportunity to get off the train and catch some more photos of the exterior of the train.
 The return journey offers a different perspective on the displays and the opportunity for some festive tunes too!

 Where: Queen’s Park Station, Torbay Road, Paignton TQ4 6AF

 Is Santa On Board?
 No, this is not a Santa train ride – you will not meet the man in red during the standard Train of Lights.
-However in 2021, there were Train of Lights + Santa options available, details have not yet been released for 2022 packages.
+However there are Train of Lights + Santa options available.

 Where to view the Train of Lights: Want to see the train go past?
 Most people head to Goodrington Beach (South Sands end) in Paignton for the view (///sheets.slim.lied).
 Or try the Dartmouth Road bridge by Churston Station for an overhead perspective (///distracts.transmitted.skinning).